 Explore indoor and outdoor exhibits at your pace to observe, touch, and learn about invertebrates from environments around the globe!
 Offered all year.

-Add a class to your field trip facilitated by a Butterfly Pavilion educator that features curriculum-aligned content exploring science and conservation topics.
+Add a class to your field trip!
+Facilitated by a Butterfly Pavilion educator, these programs feature curriculum-aligned content that explore science and conservation topics.

 I Wonder About Bugs – Age 3 – Kindergarten

 With dramatic play, inquiry, and hands-on activities, young learners indulge their natural curiosity to discover how bugs live, grow, move, and more!